varunachar/maven-release/README.md

 <br/>
 To use this profile use:<br />
 <code>mvn clean install tomcat7:deploy -Denv=dev</code><br/>
-If a earlier version of the app is already deployed on tomcat then use:
+If an earlier version of the app is already deployed on tomcat then use:<br/>
 <code>mvn clean install tomcat7:redeploy -Denv=dev</code><br/>
 <b>NOTE</b>: This command will not start your tomcat, but will simply deploy.
 Please ensure your tomcat is already
 running prior to issuing this command